RHEcosystemAppEng/rhods-fraud-detection/README.md

-# Fraud Detection with Red Hat OpenShift Data Science
+# Fraud Detection with Red Hat OpenShift AI
-Red Hat OpenShift Data Science is a managed cloud service for data scientists and developers of intelligent applications.
+Red Hat OpenShift AI is a managed cloud service for data scientists and developers of intelligent applications.
 It provides a fully supported environment in which to rapidly develop, train, and test machine learning (ML) models in the public cloud before deploying in production.

-The content in this repository describes how to use OpenShift Data Science to train and test a relatively simplistic fraud detection model.
-In exploring this content, you will become familiar with the OpenShift Data Science offering and common workflows to use with it.
-This repo uses RHODS ModelMesh to deploy the model which uses OpenVino Model Server (OVMS) under the hood.
+The content in this repository describes how to use OpenShift AI to train and test a relatively simplistic fraud detection model.
+In exploring this content, you will become familiar with the OpenShift AI offering and common workflows to use with it.
+This repo uses RHOAI ModelMesh to deploy the model which uses OpenVino Model Server (OVMS) under the hood.

 This version of the demonstration showcases several important tools for data science workflows in Starburst.
 The demonstration covers reading/writing from AWS S3, writing federated queries from multiple data sources, and utilizing materialized views.

-## Access OpenShift Data Science
+## Access OpenShift AI
 **IMPORTANT!!**

-In order to use the content in this repository, you need to already have access to an OpenShift Data Science environment.
+In order to use the content in this repository, you need to already have access to an OpenShift AI environment.
 You can have access in two ways:
-1. Bring your own Openshift (BYOO) cluster and then [install](https://access.redhat.com/documentation/en-us/red_hat_openshift_data_science_self-managed/1.28/html/installing_openshift_data_science_self-managed/installing-openshift-data-science-on-openshift-container-platform_install) RHODS in it.
+1. Bring your own Openshift (BYOO) cluster and then [install](https://access.redhat.com/documentation/en-us/red_hat_openshift_data_science_self-managed/1.28/html/installing_openshift_data_science_self-managed/installing-openshift-data-science-on-openshift-container-platform_install) RHOAI in it.
 2. Another and the easier way would be to use Red Hat Demo Platoform (RHDP) and provision this [workshop](https://demo.redhat.com/catalog?item=babylon-catalog-prod/sandboxes-gpte.ocp4-workshop-fraud-detection.prod&utm_source=webapp&utm_medium=share-link).
-This workshop will install RHODS, Starburst, setup S3 bucket with data and setup Starburst with a proper license to access it.
+This workshop will install RHOAI, Starburst, setup S3 bucket with data and setup Starburst with a proper license to access it.
 When using workshop make sure to skip the optional steps throught this repository which are marked with the phrase "optional when using demo.redhat.com ..."

-Using the access credentials provided to you, log into the OpenShift Data Science portal by following the _ODS Dashboard_ link.
+Using the access credentials provided to you, log into the OpenShift AI portal by following the _ODS Dashboard_ link.

 Use the `Username` and `Password` details you were provided.
 When you see the